 How Hidden Is It?
 100%.
 The fixture itself is invisible.
 Only the light comes through.

 Bad Thing: Before you can install lights, you must build the trays—a costly proposition if you wish to hire a fine carpenter for the job.

 04 of 05

-Recessed Floor Lights: Novel, Contemporary
+Recessed Floor Lights: Novel and Contemporary

-You're experienced recessed floor lights before, but unless you hang with movie producers and industrial magnates, probably not in a residence.
+You've experienced recessed floor lights before, but unless you hang with movie producers and industrial magnates, probably not in a residence.
 You find floor lighting frequently in museums, galleries, and premium retailers.
 Kreon has a very simple name for this high-pressure diecast aluminum fixture: Up.

 How Hidden Is It?
 90%.
 Fixture body is not visible, but bulb, trim, and lens are.